ccwang002/cptac3-gbm-analysis/README.md

 ### `201903_case_review` on katmai
 Review some cases that may not be glioblastoma.
+It also tests the somatic CNV calling using WGS/WXS sequencing coverage, and GATK4 PoN pipeline.

+### `201903_methylation_array` on denali
+Annotate the processed EPIC methylation microarray.